redhat-cop/container-pipelines/blue-green-spring/README.md

 * A `DeploymentConfig`
 * A `RoleBinding` to allow Jenkins to deploy in each namespace.

-This template should be instantiated once in each of the namespaces that our app will be deployed to.
+This template should be instantiated once in each of the lower level namespaces (dev, stage,qa) that our app will be deployed to.
+For this purpose, we have created a param file to be fed to `oc process` to customize the template for each environment.

+A production blue/green_deploy template_ is provided at `deploy/simple-spring-boot-template-prod.yml` that defines all of the resources required to run the openjdk8 application.
+It includes:

+* Two `Service's`
+* A `Route`
+* Two `ImageStream's`
+* Two `DeploymentConfig's`
+* A `RoleBinding` to allow Jenkins to deploy in each namespace.

+This template should be instantiated in the production blue/green namespace that our app will be deployed to.
 For this purpose, we have created a param file to be fed to `oc process` to customize the template for each environment.

 Deploy the deployment template to all three projects.
 ```